8. Regulations & Limitations of Carrier’s Liability with Respect to Baggage & Personal Property

 (c) Marking of Baggage.
 Guest shall mark each piece of baggage with full name and address, together with the name of the ship, the cabin number, and the destination, and Carrier shall not be liable for loss, damage, or delay resulting from Guest’s failure to mark baggage plainly as directed.

 (d) Hazardous Items.
-Guest is especially warned not to place in their baggage or otherwise bring on board the vessel, firearms, bear spray, flammable matter of any kind, such as matches, gunpowder, cartridges, etc., or any hazardous matters or items, or any illegal items.
+Guest is especially warned not to place in their baggage or otherwise bring on board the vessel firearms, pepper spray, bear spray, flammable matter of any kind, such as fireworks, flare guns, matches, gunpowder, cartridges, etc., or any hazardous matters or items, or any illegal items.
 Such articles may be confiscated or destroyed by Carrier at any time without liability.
 Should loss, damage or delay to the vessel, or to any of the guests, the crew or other persons on board, be caused by dangerous articles brought on board by Guest, such Guest shall be liable for the full amount of all resulting damages.

 (e) Forbidden Items.
 Guest may not bring on board articles, the importation or exportation of which may be forbidden, or which do not conform to the customs or police regulations and laws of any country to which the vessel may go in the course of her voyage or from which the vessel sails.
 A Guest violating this rule will be held liable for all fines, loss, damage or delay resulting therefrom.